 Godly Play teaches children the art of using Christian language – parable, sacred story, silence and liturgical action – helping them become more fully aware of the mystery of God’s presence in their lives.
 It’s about understanding how each of the stories of God’s people connects with the child’s own experience and relationship with God.
 Godly Play respects the innate spirituality of children and encourages curiosity and imagination in experiencing the mystery and joy of God.

-Under the leadership of our Music Minister(s) Diane MacLeod and Lester Settle, our Choir is a dedicated and talented group of singers.
+Under the leadership of our Music Minister(s) Diane MacLeod and John Greer, our Choir is a dedicated and talented group of singers.
 The choir participates during our 10am service on Sundays as well as special services throughout the year.

 Terrace Hill Cemetery, is located on Kaulbach St. in Truro, and is the parish cemetery of St. John's Anglican Parish.
 It was established in 1873 with an initial purchase of a parcel of land and enlarged in the early 1900s with a second donation of land.
 Many stones from the original church cemetery located around the church building on Church St. were transferred to Terrace Hill, but most graves are from the 20th century.
 The cemetery also contains a number of military graves from the first and second World Wars tended by the Commonwealth Graves Commission.